-The paper is organised as follows : Section \ref{sec:mathprelim} takes a brief look at the decomposition of the manifold created by the Lie group.
-This is illustrated by showing an example of the action of $\SOthree$ on $\R^3 \setminus \{0\}$.
-It continues to present a description of how to Lie group decomposes the output space.
-Section \ref{sec:eqcs} addresses how equivariant control systems decompose in the presence of the preceeding geometric structure.
+The paper is organised as follows.
+Section \ref{sec:mathprelim} takes a look at the fibre bundle structre, and highlights the decomposition of the manifold into base and fibre coordinates, created by the Lie group.
+These concepts are illustrated by showing an example of the action of $\SOthree$ on $\R^3 \setminus \{0\}$.
+Section \ref{sec:eqcs} addresses how equivariant control systems decompose in the presence of the preceding geometric structure into two smaller subsystems.
 Section \ref{sec:liegroupobs} details a method to design an observer on a Lie group.
 Section \ref{sec:examples} concludes by presenting examples highlighting some of the developments in previous sections.